PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Related work

+\textbf{Multimodal Large Language Models.} Image-domain pretrained models have long served as the foundation for video understanding \citep{carreira2017quo, luo2022clip4clip, liu2023revisiting, ye2026autodrivetextp, peng2026dualpath, ve-bench, crave}.
+This is partly due to the inherent similarities between image and video modalities and partly because image pretraining datasets offer a level of quality, quantity, and diversity that video datasets often lack.
+Early MLLMs, such as the LLaVA \cite{liu2024improved, llava-next} and BLIP series \cite{li2023blip, dai2023instructblip}, were typically trained with images during SFT, thus requiring additional investigation into how to transfer them to the video domain.
+In contrast, the latest open-source MLLMs—such as LLaVA-OneVision \cite{llavaonevision}, Qwen2.5-VL \cite{bai2025qwen2}, and InternVL3 \cite{zhu2025internvl3}, have already integrated image, multi-image, and video training.
+Thanks to their support for extremely long contexts (often exceeding 16k tokens), inputting long videos is no longer a challenge.
+However, the overhead introduced by accommodating long videos through extremely long contexts not only demands substantial computational resources but also hinders lightweight video understanding and deployment on resource-constrained devices.

-\textbf{Video LLMs.} In the past year, Video LLMs have experienced rapid development since their inception.
-For video LLMs, updating video instruction data and benchmarks is essential.
-Video-ChatGPT \citep{maaz2023video} was the first to introduce a high-quality video instruction training dataset and test set, establishing a benchmark for GPT-assisted evaluation.
-MVBench \citep{li2023mvbench} provides a multiple-choice benchmark that assesses video performance across 20 different tasks.
-Video-MME \citep{fu2024video} extends video duration significantly, reaching up to several hours, and serves as a comprehensive multiple-choice video QA benchmark.
-On the other hand, early Video LLMs \citep{li2023videochat, zhang2023video, luo2023valley, maaz2023video, liu2024bt} typically used average pooling to process video sequences with Image LLMs while employing modality perceivers to model temporal sequences.
+\textbf{Video LLMs.} In the past year, Video LLMs have experienced rapid development.
+Early Video LLMs \citep{li2023videochat, zhang2023video, luo2023valley, maaz2023video, liu2024bt} typically used average pooling to process video sequences with Image LLMs while employing modality perceivers to model temporal sequences.
 However, this approach significantly limited the model's ability to fully understand video sequences.
-Alternatively, some models \citep{liu2024st, liu2024llava, xu2024pllava} rely on the LLM itself to model video sequences, achieving good video understanding results.
+Alternatively, some models \citep{liu2024st, llava-next, videogeneval} rely on the LLM itself to model video sequences, achieving good video understanding results.
 Nonetheless, this method is limited to handling a small number of frames and does not support the comprehension of long videos.
+Understanding long videos is also a hot topic in video LLMs~\cite{jin2023chat, li2023llama, longva, longvu, kangaroo, slowfastllava, pllava, apollo, oryx, videoxl, videollama3, tri-vqa}.
+MovieChat \citep{song2024moviechat} and Flash-VStream \citep{zhang2024flash} use memory structures to process streaming videos, while LongVA~\cite{longva} and Kangaroo~\cite{kangaroo} extend the LLM’s context length to accommodate more frames.
+Video-XL \cite{videoxl} leverages MLLMs’ inherent KV sparsification capacity to condense the visual input.
+Most similar to our work, PLLaVA \citep{pllava}, as well as LLaVA-Video and Qwen2.5-VL, employs the non-parametric AdaptiveAvgPool function to compress visual tokens.
+In contrast, our method supports not only token compression but also the extraction of visual features pertinent to user prompts.
+This enables our model to perform more aggressive compression while preserving performance, making it suitable for both short and long video inputs.
+Furthermore, our convolution-style pooling method enables flexible output sizes.